mco-gh/mco.dev/content/post/random/lies.md

 <footer>Olivia Nuzzi<cite><a href="https://nymag.com/intelligencer/2020/06/what-its-like-to-get-doxed-for-taking-a-bike-ride.html">https://nymag.com/intelligencer/2020/06/what-its-like-to-get-doxed-for-taking-a-bike-ride.html</a></cite></footer>
 </blockquote><script note="" src="https://cdn.jsdelivr.net/gh/Blogger-Peer-Review/quotebacks@1/quoteback.js"></script>

-I find this to be a universal truth about humankind - error correction tends to be a lot less newsworthy than accusation.
+I find this to be a universal truth about humankind - we tend to get more excited about reporting an injustice than about correcting one.
 I've always loved a Mark Twain quote that summarizes this situation nicely:

 > A lie can travel halfway around the world while the truth is still putting on its shoes.